postechsv/spink/tutorial.md

 - K is based on rewriting logic.
     - A program's state is represented as a configuration.
     - A transition system is defined using rewrite rules between two configurations.
+- example configuration for IMP
+- example rewrite rules for IMP
+    - assignment, lookup, etc

+### Operational Semantics in K
-- example: assignment
+- example rule: assignment
     - (show rule side-by-side with mathematical notation and xml-like syntax)
-- example trace
+- example trace: assignment
     - (show example trace of a simple PROMELA program)
 - remark
+    - concurrency: via nondeterministic application of rules
-    - modularity:
+    - modularity: irrelevant cells are added naturally
-    - executability:
+    - executability: via step-by-step applying rules from initial configuration

-### K Examples
-- short tutorial

 ## Part III: Challenge
 - Promela codes